 Need help with Early Interaction & Play?

-We provide play based early intervention therapy for children who are “late talkers” or children who are at risk of speech and language delays.
+We provide play based early intervention therapy for children on the autistic spectrum (ASD), children who are “late talkers” and children who are at risk of speech and language delays.

-We use strategies and resources from the Hanen Progarm: It Takes Two to Talk to facilitate language learning for children 0-5 years who present with a delay in language onset or development.
+Strategies and resources are provided from the Hanen Progarm: It Takes Two to Talk to facilitate language learning for children 0-5 years who present with a delay in language onset or development.
 Through education and one-on-one therapy with the child we provide program knowledge and modelling for parents who provide ongoing support to their young children at home.
 Parents/Learning Allies are very involved in the sessions and take home practical strategies to help their children develop language naturally throughout their day together.
 To find out more http://www.hanen.org/Programs/For-Parents/It-Takes-Two-to-Talk.aspx

-We use Augmentative or Alternative Communication (AAC) methods to develop language and will often a variety of systems as a temporary means of communication for late talkers.
+Augmentative or Alternative Communication (AAC) is a MUST intervention strategy for any child struggling to communicate.
+AAC helps reduce the perceived expectation of communication while facilitating new, hopefully easier strategies.
+You will receive guidance and education to assimilate AAC into every day, to support emotions, sensory regulation and develop language as temporary or longer term means of communication, for your late talker or child on the Autism Spectrum.
 Research shows that use of AAC may aid in the development of natural speech and language (Lüke, 2014; Romski et al., 2010; Wright, Kaiser, Reikowsky, & Roberts, 2013) and reduce a child’s frustration.

 Here are some guidelines that may help you when considering if your child has a delay in early language onset or development to determine if they would likely benefit from language intervention through play: